Malacca Sultanate: Chinese retaliation

 The Portuguese conquest of Malacca enraged the Zhengde Emperor of China when he received the envoys from the exiled Sultan Mahmud.
-The furious Chinese emperor responded with brutal force, culminating the period of three decades of prosecution of Portuguese in China.
+The furious Chinese emperor responded with force, culminating in a period of persecution of Portuguese in China which lasted three decades.

 Among the earliest victims were the Portuguese envoys led by Tomé Pires in 1516 that were greeted with great hostility and suspicion.
-The Chinese confiscated all of the Portuguese property and goods in the Pires embassy's possession.
+The Chinese confiscated all of the Portuguese property and goods in the Pires' embassy's possession.
 Many of the envoys were imprisoned, tortured and executed.
-Pires himself was said among those who died in the Chinese dungeons.
+Pires himself was said to be among those who died in the Chinese dungeons.
 Two successive Portuguese fleets bound for China in 1521 and 1522 were attacked and defeated in the first and second Battle of Tamao.

-In response to Portuguese piracy and the illegal installation of bases in Fujian at Wuyu island and Yue harbour at Zhangzhou, Shuangyu island in Zhejiang, and Nan'ao island in Guangdong, the Imperial Chinese Right Deputy Commander Zhu Wan exterminated all the pirates and razed the Shuangyu Portuguese base, using force to prohibit trading with foreigners by sea.
+In response to Portuguese piracy and the illegal installation of bases in Fujian at Wuyu island, Yue harbour at Zhangzhou, Shuangyu island in Zhejiang, and Nan'ao island in Guangdong, the Imperial Chinese Right Deputy Commander Zhu Wan killed all the pirates and razed the Shuangyu Portuguese base, using force to prohibit trading with foreigners by sea.
 Moreover, Chinese traders boycotted Malacca after it fell under Portuguese control, with some Chinese in Java even assisting in Muslim attempts to invade the city.

-However, with gradual improvement of relations and aid given against the Japanese Wokou pirates along China's shores, by 1557 Ming China finally agreed to allow the Portuguese to settle at Macau in a new Portuguese trade colony.
+Relations gradually improved and aid was given against the Japanese Wokou pirates along China's shores.
+By 1557 Ming China agreed to allow the Portuguese to settle at Macau in a new Portuguese trade colony.
 The Malay Sultanate of Johor also improved relations with the Portuguese.